waddah27/RoboCtrl/README.md

 2. run the `./oneaxis_main` binary file ...
 3. TODO

-To review how things work, review `docs/`
+For mathematical basis of what we are doing here, please review `docs/`